TaraHelberg/Coffee-Boutique/README.md

    * Heroku for hosting my App . https://www.heroku.com/
    * Reuben Ferrante my mentor without all his great guidance I would be lost.
 A Huge Thanks. https://github.com/arex18
    * The Slack community - for someone always been there no matter the time and with advice or direction. https://slack.com
-   * Code Institute Tutoring ......
+   * Code Institute Tutoring for helping me Rubber Duck a lot & there patience & understanding.
    * Balsamiq used to build the wireframes for my project. https://balsamiq.com
    * Stack Overflow  for all the information to assist with my project .https://stackoverflow.com
    * Django Documentation for all the invaluable information on how to use the features .https://docs.djangoproject.com/en/4.1/
    * Django Secret Key Generator for a new secret key for safety & security .https://miniwebtool.com/django-secret-key-generator/
    * I am Responsive for a fantastic spot to see a visual of responsiveness. https://ui.dev/amiresponsive?msclkid=400b1adabe5b11ecbc48938198bb87b4
    * Lighthouse testing system whom I can't find a webpage link for but am grateful for been able to use.
+   * Privacy Policy - Our Privacy Policy was created with the help of the TermFedd Privacy Policy Generator. https://www.termsfeed.com/privacy-policy-generator/
+   * Copy Right - Our Copy Right was create with the help of Disclaimer Generator. https://www.disclaimergenerator.net/#wizard

 ## Copied Code / Code assistance

-Code Institutes walkthrough: ........ paid a big part in the structure of my App as well as certain parts that are directly used and referred to in the code via comments.
+Code Institutes walkthrough: Boutique Ado paid a big part in the structure of my App as well as certain parts that are directly used and referred to in the code via comments.

 ### Note

 All Recipes and information in this App are for Education purpose only.